juzybits/polymedia-socialbots/README.md

 # Polymedia SocialBots

-Fetch Sui onchain events and post to social media.
+Fetch Sui onchain events and post messages to social media.

 ![Polymedia SocialBots](https://assets.polymedia.app/img/socialbots/open-graph.webp)

-It tracks Turbos Finance trades and posts messages to Discord, but can be extended to support other onchain events and social media platforms.
+It monitors Turbos Finance trades and posts messages to Discord, but can be extended to support other onchain events and social media platforms.

 ## Enable API access